-Howie Day Arrested, Thrown In Jail For Assault On Girlfriend, Per ‘Radar Online.’
+Howie Day Arrested, Thrown In Jail For An Alleged Assault On Girlfriend, Per ‘Radar Online.’

-In today’s “men are trash” news, singer Howie Day — who first shot to fame off the success of his hit, sensitive song, “Collide” — has been arrested and jailed for an assault on his girlfriend, according to Radar Online.
+Singer Howie Day — who first shot to fame off the success of his hit, sensitive song “Collide” — has been arrested and jailed for an alleged assault on his girlfriend, according to Radar Online.

-The outlet is reporting that Howie Day — who has been a bit of an “independent” artist since “Collide” fell off the charts — was thrown in jail after he had a “temper tantrum” in the airport in Seattle.
+The outlet is reporting that Howie Day — who has been a bit of an “independent” artist since “Collide” fell off the charts — was thrown in jail after he supposedly had a “temper tantrum” in the airport in Seattle.

-It was during this “temper tantrum” that he assaulted his longtime girlfriend, Carrie Pencek.
+It was during this reported “temper tantrum” that he assaulted his longtime girlfriend, Carrie Pencek.

-Surveillance video showed that the “Collide” singer, 37, threw his guitar to the ground while he was in the airport, and began screaming at the airport attendants.
+Surveillance video showed that the “Collide” singer, 37, threw his guitar to the ground while he was in the airport and began screaming at the airport attendants.

-When Pencek showed up to try to calm him down, Day took his anger out on her.
+When Pencek showed up to try to calm him down, Day reportedly took his anger out on her.

 It was then that Pencek, who has been dating Day for eight years, was shouted at and pushed by the singer, who was merely trying to help him with his bags.

-Day was becoming so violent, in fact, that Pencek had no choice but to seek help from the police.
+Day was allegedly becoming so violent that Pencek had no choice but to seek help from the police.

 When the police finally caught up to Day, he was arrested and charged with fourth-degree assault.